MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_interface.md

 The <i>InterfaceReference</i> routine must be called by the driver that exports the interface, each time the driver supplies that interface in response to <b>IRP_MN_QUERY_INTERFACE</b>.
 Likewise, if the driver that requests the interface subsequently passes it to another driver, the driver that passes the interface must call <i>InterfaceReference</i> on behalf of the driver that receives it.

 Each driver that imports the interface (whether by sending <b>IRP_MN_QUERY_INTERFACE</b> or by receiving the interface from another driver) must call the <i>InterfaceDereference</i> routine after it has finished using the interface.
 After calling the <i>InterfaceDereference</i> routine, a driver cannot use the interface again without first reobtaining it.

+> [!NOTE]
+> When introducing a new version of an existing interface, create a new GUID instead of revising the Size or Version fields of this structure.
+For more info, see [Using Driver-Defined Interfaces](/windows-hardware/drivers/wdf/using-driver-defined-interfaces).

 ## -see-also